AbhikeshSingh/AbhikeshSingh/README.md

 I’m an IT professional with **14+ years** of deep expertise in **Site Reliability Engineering (SRE)**, specializing as a **Solace PubSub+ Subject Matter Expert (SME)**.
 I design, build, and operate scalable, highly available messaging systems that power mission-critical data flows across cloud and on-premises environments.

-Lead a globally distributed Site Reliability Engineering team focused on the design, deployment, and operational excellence of Solace PubSub+ messaging platforms supporting critical enterprise event-driven architectures.
+I lead a globally distributed Site Reliability Engineering team focused on the design, deployment, and operational excellence of **Solace PubSub+** messaging platforms supporting critical enterprise event-driven architectures and 24x7 operational support.

-Currently, I lead SRE teams at **Standard Chartered Bank**, driving platform reliability, automation, and seamless integration.
+I’m passionate about leveraging technology to solve complex integration challenges and optimizing system resilience through continuous monitoring, proactive troubleshooting, and collaboration with cross-functional teams.

-I’m passionate about optimizing Solace deployments through platform health audits, 24/7 operational support, observability enhancements, and developer enablement.
+Currently, I specialize as a **Solace PubSub+ SME**, helping organizations optimize their Solace deployments by providing platform health audits, 24/7 operational support, observability enhancements, and developer enablement.

 ---